To match an island's fossil fuel consumption with renewable energy.

 The main stakeholders were the citizens, local farmers, the municipality, and some external investors.
 The island benefits from local ownership, because the profit from the investment stays on the island.

 Groups of citizens (guilds) own shares in wind turbines.
 Farmers own other wind turbines, alone or together.
 The municipality invested in five offshore wind turbines.
 One district heating plant is owned and operated by the consumers themselves.
+The district heating company is a coop.
 Another district heating plant is owned by a family business.
 The two last district heating companies are owned by an energy supplier on the mainland.
 The project objective was to prevent income from disappearing out of the island by means of engaged citizens.
 It is unique that the Samso transition involved a whole community of 4100 citizens.

 Through the transition period the investments amounted to 55 million euro.
 Of these, only 8 million euro were Danish or EU grants.
-The remaining 47 million euro came from citizens, farmers, the municipality, and some external investors.
+The remaining 47 million euro came from stakeholders, such as citizens, farmers, the municipality, and some external investors.

 Evidence of success

 In 2007 Samso was carbon negative, which was early for its time.
 The island monitors its energy balance carefully (see the good practice Energy Balance).
 However, as the Danish electricity grid contains more and more renewable energy, Samso's compensation from export becomes less and less worth.
-Today the island is 'only' carbon neutral.
+Today, the island is 'only' carbon neutral.
+Today, fourty municipalities in Denmark calculate their energy balance (see the good practice Energy Balance).

 Samso still consumes fossil fuels for busses, tractors, lorries, and ferries.
 The next challenge is to become a fossil fuel free island by 2030.
 The island suffers from depopulation, which makes it more difficult to find local investors.